import math

 # Calculate f_long_ptrain based on drive setup

-if self.params.setup == DriveSetup.FOUR_WHEEL_DRIVE:
+if self.params.pwrtn.motor.setup == DriveSetup.FOUR_WHEEL_DRIVE:

-# AWD logic: sum the minimum of motor force and each tire's force
+# AWD logic: sum the minimum of motor force and each tire's

-# ASSUME ALL GEAR RATIOS EQUAL
+# force.
+ASSUME ALL GEAR RATIOS EQUAL.

 f_long_ptrain = sum(min(motor_f, f) for f in long_forces[:])

-current_predicted_power = (
+per_motor_torque = (

 f_long_ptrain